orthodoX/rocksteady/README.md

 - An App can be updated if updating the stream fails but an alert is displayed
 - An App can be deleted if the stream cannot be deleted but an alert is displayed

-#### Adding the integration to an existing set of Apps

-A rake task to associate apps to existing streams is available and can be run with:
-`bundle exec rake graylog:integration:sync`

-The task is idempotent and uses the rules above for `stream_name` and `rule_value`.

 ## Bootstrapping

 RockSteady is capable of self-hosting as a job running on a Nomad cluster.
 An example job spec is included in [nomad_job.hcl](./nomad_job.hcl) which can be customised as appropriate for your environment.